Sameen20-bot/10-Pearls-AQI-Predictor/README.md

     style I fill:#f0f7f0,stroke:#6aa84f
 ```

-The train/test split uses `shuffle=False`.
-With time series you must never shuffle — the test set has to sit entirely after the training set, or the model gets to peek at the future.

 ### The champion/challenger gate

-This is the piece that keeps the whole thing safe.
+This is the the part that keeps the whole process safe.

-Every day a fresh model gets trained.
-Before it is allowed near the registry, its R2 is compared against the model that is currently live.
-If it is worse, it is thrown away and the old one stays.
+Everyday a new fresh models is trained.
+Before it gets to the registry, its R2 score is compared against the current model.
+If it is bad then the old model stays.

-Without this gate, one bad day would poison the system.
-Say the API returns junk for a few hours, the model trains on it and scores 0.4 instead of 0.83.
-It would go straight into the registry, the dashboard would start using it the next morning, and nothing anywhere would throw an error.
-The predictions would just quietly get worse.
+Without this gate, one bad model would make the whole system worse.
+If the API returns the junk for few hours, the model trains on this and scores 0.4 instead of 0.83.
+It would be saved in the registry, the dashboard and api will also use this.
+The predictions will just go silently worse.

-Right now the gate says no to all three models every day, which is correct.
-The registered v1 models scored 0.837, 0.553 and 0.511 on their test window.
-The current test window is harder — the Day 3 baseline has dropped from -0.081 to -0.290 — so a freshly trained model scores lower on it.
-The old models are genuinely better and the gate keeps them.

-Worth being clear on one thing: **the gate blocks models, not data.** Fresh features keep arriving in the store every hour regardless.
-The dashboard always uses today's data, even if the model behind it is a few weeks old.
+ **The gate blocks models, not data.** Fresh current features will keep coming in the store every hour.

-The obvious limit is that if the data drifts slowly over months, this gate could keep a stale model alive longer than it should.
-A production version would add drift monitoring and a forced periodic retrain.

 ---

 ## Automation

-Two GitHub Actions workflows.
+There are two actions workflows are as follows:

-**`data_pipeline.yml`** — runs at the top of every hour.
-Fetches, builds features, writes to the store.
-Takes about 90 seconds.
+**`data_pipeline.yml`** — It runs at every hour.
+Fetches and builds the features and then it is stored.

-**`train_pipeline.yml`** — runs daily at 02:30 UTC (07:30 Karachi time), half an hour after a feature run, so it always trains on fresh data.
-Takes about 3 minutes.
+**`train_pipeline.yml`** — It runs daily at 02:30 UTC (07:30 Karachi time), so it trains on fresh data.

-The Hopsworks API key lives as a GitHub repository secret, never in the code. `.env` is in `.gitignore` and was never committed.

 ### One thing about GitHub's scheduler

-The hourly cron does not actually fire every hour.
-On the free tier GitHub delays or skips scheduled runs when its servers are busy — a job set for 08:00 might run at 08:25, or not at all.

-This does not hurt anything here, because every run upserts a full 76-day window keyed on date.
-A skipped run is completely repaired by the next one.
-But it is worth knowing that "hourly" means "roughly hourly, when GitHub feels like it".
+Also recently I learned about the hourly cron does not actually fire every hour because for a Github free tier it can be delayed or skips the scheduled as the server might be busy, but every run upserts a full 76-day window keyed on date, and a skipped run is also repaired by the next run.

----

-## Things that broke

-Every one of these was found by something failing, and each fix is in the code now.

-**Column name casing.** The feature engineering code created `Humidity_Level` with capital letters.
-Hopsworks lowercases every column when it stores it.
-So the models were trained on `humidity_level` and the live pipeline was producing `Humidity_Level`.
-The prediction would have died with a `KeyError` the first time the dashboard ran.
-Caught by comparing the pipeline's column list against the registered model's `features.json`.

-**Hardcoded row numbers.** The CatBoost early-stopping split was written as `X_train.iloc[0:722]` and `X_train.iloc[722:872]` — numbers that were right when the data had that many rows.
-But the data grows daily.
-Within a week those indices would have been slicing a random chunk out of the middle, and early stopping would have used the wrong validation set with no error to show for it.
-Changed to `iloc[:-150]` and `iloc[-150:]`, which stay correct at any size.

-**Hopsworks jobs reporting false failures.** After an insert, Hopsworks runs a Spark job to write the data permanently.
-On the free tier this job often reports FAILED even though the data landed correctly — I confirmed it by reading the feature group back and finding all the new rows there.
-Since `wait=True` made the whole script die on that false failure, the pipeline now submits inserts with `wait=False` and verifies the data by reading it back.

-**Dropped connections.** Submitting three inserts back to back sometimes had the server cut the connection mid-request.
-Added three retries with a 20-second wait, and a 10-second gap between feature groups.

-**Missing packages in CI.** Two separate runs failed on this.
-First `pyarrow`, which `pip install hopsworks` does not pull in — the fix was `hopsworks[python]`.
-Then `python-dotenv`, which was in the feature pipeline's requirements but not the training one.
-Both worked locally because my conda environment already had them.
-Clean CI environments only get what the requirements file names.

-**Scaler recreated instead of reused.** In the blend prediction function I wrote `sc = StandardScaler()` and then called `sc.transform()`.
-That created a brand new unfitted scaler instead of using the one saved during training.
-It threw `NotFittedError`, which was lucky — if I had written `fit_transform()` instead it would have run fine and silently produced wrong numbers using the test set's own statistics.

 ---